cthybtlr/hello-world/docs/git_amend.md

-# Changing your last commit
+# How to change your last commit

-The `git commit --amend` command allows you to edit your most recent commit **before** pushing it to the remote repository.
+The `git commit --amend` command allows you to edit your most recent commit **before** pushing it to a remote repository.
 This is useful when:

-* You need to edit your commit message, because of a typo or a formatting error
+* You need to edit your commit message, because of a text or format error.
-* You forgot to stage a file that you had meant to include in this commit
+* You forgot to stage a file that you had meant to include in the commit.

+**Note:** If you need to edit multiple commits, you can do this using `git rebase`.
+For more information on `git rebase`, see **Rebase**.

-## Changing your most recent commit message
+## Change your last commit message

-There are two ways of changing your most recent commit message.
-You can edit the existing message you entered previously, or you can enter an entirely new message.
+There are two ways you can use `git commit --amend` to change your last commit message.
+You can edit the commit message you entered previously, or you can enter an entirely new message.

-### Enter an entirely new commit message:
-Use the command `git commit --amend -m "new commit message."` Enter your new commit message text within the quotation marks.

-### Edit the text of the previous commit:
+### Edit the text of your last commit message

-Use the command `git commit --amend`.
-This opens the Vim editor and displays your previous commit message, which you can then edit as required.
-Press escape to return to command mode, then enter the :wq command to close the editor.
+Enter the command `git commit --amend`.
+This opens the vim editor and displays your previous commit message, which you can edit as required.
+Press escape to return to command mode, then enter the `:wq` command to close the editor.

+### Enter a new commit message
+Enter the command `git commit --amend -m "<new commit message>"`, and enter your new commit message text within the quotation marks.

-## Adding additional files to your commit
+## Add additional files to your commit
 Use `git add` to stage the file that you want to add to your previous commit.

 Enter `git commit --amend --no-edit` to add the file to your previous commit without changing the commit message.

-## Things to bear in mind

-* If you need to edit multiple commits, you can do this using `git rebase`.
-For more information, see **Rewriting History**.
+## Changing commits that you've already pushed

-* Don't edit a commit that you have already pushed to the remote repository.
-An edited commit is actually a new commit, and Git will reject your attempts to push it as it will see it as a conflict.
-You can use `--force` to push an amended commit to the remote repository, but only do this if you are completely sure that no-one has pulled your previous commit.
+The `git commit --amend` command can be used on commits that you have yet to push to a remote repository.
+An edited commit is actually a new commit.
+If you use `git commit --amend` to change a commit that you have already pushed, Git will reject it if you try to push it again because it will see it as a conflict.
+You can use the `--force` option to push an amended commit to a remote repository, but only do this if you are completely sure that no-one has pulled your previous commit.